JDewhirst/eng86/05_C#_Data/notes/01_introduction_entityframework.md

 # Entity Framework

-.NET.
+.NET (something).
 Is an object-relational mapper that enables .NET devs to work with a database using .NET objects.

 The newest version, Entity Framework Core, runs in .NET Core.

 This framework maps C# objects to relational database tables.
 Can use same c# code with different database engines which use different flavours of SQL.
 Uses LINQ for queries.
-Unlike SQL strings get full Visual Studio and debugging support.
+Unlike with using raw SQL via strings you get full Visual Studio syntax highlighting and debugging support.

 ## Approaches